SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

  * timekeeping and hasn't switched back yet.
  * See Apppendix I. */
 (macro) MILLIS_TIMER

-/* This is the value (from appendix I - anything that _gCMT() can return except TIMERRTC and TIMERPIT.
+/* This is the value (from appendix I - anything that _gCMT() can return except TIMERRTC and TIMERPIT, but including TIMERRTC_INT, TIMERRTC_XTAL, and TIMERRTC_EXT.
+These indicate that the RTC is *permanently* the millis source (mTC only).
+ */
 ```

 ## Tone
-The `tone()` function included with DxCore uses one Type B timer.
+The `tone()` function included with DxCore or megaTinyCore uses one Type B timer.
 It defaults to using TCB0; do not use that for millis timekeeping if using `tone()`.
 Tone is not compatible with any sketch that needs to take over TCB0.
 If possible, use a different timer for your other needs.
 When used with Tone, it will use CLK_PER or CLK_PER/2 as it's clock source - the TCA clock will never be used, so it does not care if you change the TCA0 prescaler (unlike the official megaAVR core).
 It does not support use of the hardware output compare to generate tones like tone on some parts does.
 (Note that if TCB0 is used for millis/micros timing - which is not a recommended configuration, we usually use the higher numbered TCB -  `tone()` will instead use TCB1).

 **Recent Fixes** - Prior to the release of 1.3.3, there were a wide variety of bugs impacting the `tone()` function, particularly where the third argument, duration, was used; it could leave the pin `HIGH` after it finished, invalid pins and frequencies were handled with obvously unintended behavior, and integer math overflows could produce weird results with larger values of duration at high frequencies, and three-argumwent `tone()` didn't work at all above 32767Hz due to an integer overflow bug (even though maximum supported frequency is 65535 Hz).

-**Long tones specifying duration** The three argument `tone()` counts the toggles of the pin for the duration.
+### Long tones which specify a duration
+The three argument`tone(pin,uint16_t freq, uint32_t duration (ms))` achieves that timing by possibly the crudest way imaginable - calculates the number of timer ticks that's equal to the duration, and then downcounts.
 This means some very large numbers can cause problems.
-Cases where this is an issue are hereafter known as "Long tones".
-This core supports long tones through the three argument tone.
-A long tone is any tone where `4.294 billion < (frequency * duration) < 2.149 trillion` - by rearranging some division, as long as 16k or more flash is present on the part we are compiling for (it uses more memory).
+Cases where this is is potentially a problem are referred to herafter as "Long Tones".
+A long tone is any tone(pin, frequency, duration) where  (4.294 billion) `(2^32 - 1) < (frequency * duration) < (2^32-1)*500` (2.149 trillion).
+These are cases where the naive calculation will overflow the uint32_t in an intermediate, that is, when `frequency (Hz) * duration (ms)` will overflow.
+At the absolute maximum frequency that can be specified, 65535 Hz, it will occur starting at a duration of 65537 ms. Yet what we need is the number of times the ISR fires, and that would happen twice per cycle, so that becomes
+`2 * frequency (Hz) * duration (ms)` and we need to get it into consistent units, so we also have to divide by 1000, which can be factored out to eliminate the multiplication by two, leaving `(frequency (Hz) * duration (ms)) / 500` - this would not overflow until your 65.535 kHz tone lasted longer than 22.7 days.
+So although the result would fit into the destination, the intermediate will overflow at 1/500th of that duration (! but we don't want to divide either of the frequency or duration by 500, as that would push a great deal of quantization noise into that one variable.
+However, if we're willing to use a bit more flash, we can distribute that 500 - We divide the frequency by 10 and the duration by 50, because with such long tones, the duration doesn't matter down to a granularity of 20ms, nor does frequency likely matter down to 10 Hz.
+The inaccuracy introduced here is far smaller than the error from the imperfect internal oscillators, for example.
+Use millis/micros and NoTone() for Very Long Tones.
 Anything longer is a "very long" tone and is never supported via the three argument `tone()`.
 Your earsplitting high-pitched whine with a duration of more than a few hours (which is far outside the regime that tone is intended for) must be implemented with a 2-argument tone() and millis.
 If it needs to be implemented at all.
 Even normal "long tones" require a high frequency tone requested for minutes, which is an extreme use case.

-Tone works the same was as the normal `tone()` function on official Arduino boards.
-Unlike the official megaAVR board package's tone function, it can be used to generate arbitrarily low frequency tones (as low as 1 Hz).
-If the period between required toggling's of the pin is greater than the maximum timer period possible, it will calculate how many cycles it has to wait through between switching the pins in order to achieve the desired frequency.
+So, there are two implementations of tone() used, differing very slightly
+1. On parts with 8k flash or less, considering that this is a corner case, we say "screw it, not worth the flash" and let it overflow.
+2. On parts with 16k or more of flash, we distribute the division before performing the multiplication.

 It can only generate a tone on one pin at a time.